 Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

-Rolling farmland, dramatic peaks, a gorgeous river and more local produce than you could possibly eat, the Huon Valley is ripe for your next adventure.
+With rolling farmland, dramatic peaks, a gorgeous river, and an abundance of local produce, the Huon Valley is ready for your next adventure.

-Tasmania’s Huon Valley proves you really can have it all – not only is it beautiful, with stunning mountains on one side and the majestic Huon River on the other, but there’s also so much to do and see here.
-It’s also less than an hour from Hobart, so it’s not too much of a detour if you’re on a short Tasmanian trip.
+Tasmania’s Huon Valley proves you really can have it all.
+Not only is it beautiful, with stunning mountains on one side and the majestic Huon River on the other, but there’s also so much to see and do, including an abundance of hikes.
+It’s less than an hour from Hobart, making it an easy detour for a short Tasmanian trip.

-The Huon Valley’s lush farmland means the local produce is heavenly, from the apples and salmon the area is famous for to locally-produced wine, cider, cheese, bread, honey and goat’s milk.
-It’s easy to work up an appetite here, with the stunning wilderness offering plenty of hikes for active types.
+The Huon Valley’s lush farmland means the local produce is exceptional, from the apples and salmon the area is famous for to locally produced wine, cider, cheese, bread, honey, and goat’s milk.
+It’s easy to work up an appetite here, with plenty of hikes for active types in the stunning wilderness.

-Read on for the best things to do in Huon Valley; because your next getaway needs to be to this oft-flying-under-the-radar destination.
+Read on for the best things to do in the Huon Valley—your next getaway should be to this often-overlooked destination.

 Things to do in Huon Valley: Eat